pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 When used, the client MUST provide an AEAD Algorithm Negotiation record with precisely one algorithm, and a Next Protocol Negotiation record with precisely one next protocol.
 The data in the Fixed Key Request record must have length twice the key length N of the AEAD algorithm in the AEAD Algorithm Negotiation record.
 The first N bytes MUST be the C2S Key and the second set of N bytes MUST be the S2C key.
 Clients MAY use Keep Alive in combination with this record.

-MUST NOT be sent by a server.
-Server SHOULD treat the extension field as unknown when sent by any client not authorized to make fixed key requests.
+This record MUST NOT be sent by a server.
+A server MAY treat this record as unknown for clients that are not authenticated as described in {{poolauth}}.

 ## NTP Server Deny {#serverdeny}
 Record Type Number: To be assigned by IANA (draft implementations: 0x4003)